Abuse Intervention Programs

 Initial Contact: When you contact a certified Abuse Intervention Program, they are going to ask you several questions regarding your referral to an AIP.
 This process is to identify what services you will benefit from and to learn more about your experience with violence.
 Lastly, they will likely discuss the program details and requirements, and schedule an initial appointment with you.

 Service Delivery: The information below is general information to prepare you for your classes and may vary slightly depending on the program.

 - AIP groups meet on a weekly basis for 26 — 40 weeks.

 - The groups are 1.5 — 2 hours in duration.

 - The groups are conducted by 1 — 2 certified facilitators.

-- The groups are self-pay, but all programs provided a payment plan/ sliding scale fee option.
+- The groups are self-pay, but all programs provide a payment plan/ sliding scale fee option.

 - The group size varies between 10 — 20 participants.

 - During the group, you may encounter a monitoring visit.
 The monitor is there to review the skills and presentation techniques of the facilitator, not you.